overviewer/Minecraft-Overviewer/README.txt

 * PIL (Python Imaging Library)
 * Numpy

 I developed and tested this on Linux.
-It ought to work on Windows and Mac, but I haven't tried it.
+It has been reported to work on Windows and Mac, but if something doesn't, let me know.

 Running
 -------